BlueBrain/NeuroMorphoVis/info/installation/install.md

 NeuroMorphoVis is designed and written as a Blender plug-in that can be loaded directly from its GUI.
 Therefore, a recent Blender version must be installed a priori.

+## Blender Installation

 All the different versions of Blender can be downloaded from this [repository](http://download.blender.org/release/).
+You can also install Blender

 + Download Blender from this [repository](http://download.blender.org/release/Blender2.78/).
 + Extract the file.